Today we tackle the nuances and what you need to know about getting your 2nd home insurance.

-Flood, hurricane, earthquake is oftentimes not included in standard second home insurance.
+Floods, hurricanes, and earthquakes are oftentimes not included in standard second-home insurance.
 The need for flood insurance will depend on the location of your property.
 Talk to your agent before deciding to purchase this coverage.

-This coverage acts as extra insurance for when existing limits and coverages of your policies are not enough.
+This coverage acts as extra insurance when your policies’ existing limits and coverages are insufficient.
 It protects you and your assets from unforeseen liabilities and suits.

 - Hidden Water Damage Insurance

 Damages did by hidden water leaks in walls, ceilings, or floors.
-Very seldom do people purchase this coverage because they are not aware that this exists.
-This is different from the water damage normally covered by home insurance.
+Very seldom do people purchase this coverage because they are unaware it exists.
+This is different from the water damage generally covered by home insurance.

 Renting Out Your Second Home

-If you plan to rent out your second home whether short-term or long-term, you will need to tell your insurer and purchase additional coverages to protect you and your property.
-There are several types of insurance that can safeguard you from out-of-pocket expenses:
+If you plan to rent out your second home, short-term or long-term, you must tell your insurer and purchase additional coverages to protect you and your property.
+Several types of insurance can safeguard you from out-of-pocket expenses:

-Your second home insurance will not protect you if you plan to rent out your second home to a person for a long period of time.
-You will need landlord insurance which will cover:
+Your second home insurance will not protect you if you plan to rent out your second home to a person for an extended period of time.
+You will need landlord insurance which will cover the following:

 - Property Damage – covers for damages to your home caused by fire, theft, and other natural disasters

-- Liability Insurance – covers medical costs, legal fees, and other settlements if your tenant or visitor is injured in your property due to poor maintenance
+- Liability Insurance – covers medical costs, legal fees, and other settlements if your tenant or visitor is injured on your property due to poor maintenance.

-- Lost Rental Income – income lost if your home is damaged and uninhabitable will be reimbursed in this type of coverage.
+- Lost Rental Income – income lost if your home is damaged and uninhabitable will be reimbursed for this type of coverage.

-If you rent out your property frequently for short periods of time, it will already be considered as a business thus requiring you to have a business insurance policy.
-There are different types of business insurance and you can ask your insurance agent which type is the best for your rental property.
+If you rent out your property frequently for short periods of time, it will already be considered a business, thus requiring you to have a business insurance policy.
+There are different types of business insurance, and you can ask your insurance agent which type is the best for your rental property.

 Most landlords require renter’s insurance from their tenants because landlord insurance does not cover the personal possessions of their renter.
 It is up to the tenant to purchase their own insurance for financial protection.
-A renter’s insurance typically covers:
+A renter’s insurance typically covers the following: